 Bolus is a member of the Naismith Board of Selectors Prep Player of the Year.
 He is also a consultant for several national basketball tournaments, shootouts, and all-star games.
 Over the years his basketball camps have seen the attendance of more than almost 30,000 players including numerous McDonald's All-Americans and countless All-Staters nationwide.
-It is also worth mentioning that 3 out of 4 teams in the 2005 Final Four included performances by former "Blue-Chip" campers.
+It is also worth mentioning that 3 out of 4 teams in the 2005 Final Four included performances by former "Blue-Chip" campers and 3 former campers were members of the University of Louisville's 2013 national championship team.

-Numerous colleges representing all levels of play subscribe to his High Potential® Basketball Recruiting Service.
-Other examples of basketball big names that receive the High Potential® newsletters on their desk include Bob Gibbons (All-Star Sports), Clark Francis (The Hoop Scoop), Eddie Oliver (HOOPSUSA), Dave Krider (Maxpreps.com) and Doug Huff (Sporting News, ESPN.com and Rise).
+Numerous colleges representing all levels of play subscribe to his High Potential Basketball Recruiting Service.
+Other examples of basketball big names that receive the High Potential® newsletters on their desk include Bob Gibbons (All-Star Sports), Clark Francis (The Hoop Scoop), Eddie Oliver (HOOPSUSA), Dave Krider (Maxpreps.com).

 Bolus was recently featured in the book, How to Raise an All-American, authored by high school and college All-American and former NBA player, Devin Durrant.
 Bolus appeared in 2003 on CNN and CNN Headline News in a feature about NBA star, O.J.
 Mayo.
 He has done color commentary for Insight Communications "High School Game of the Week" and has been a guest on many different talk shows throughout the country.